 On behalf of the entire team at The Governor John Engler Center for Charter Schools (Center), I am pleased to provide you with this year's Operational Performance Report (OPR).
-We are all dedicated to the goal of preparing students academically for success in college, work and life.
-The Center remains committed to providing you with the most up-to-date, relevant and accurate data and information to assist you in your decision-making activities.
-The second in a series of four documents making up the Performance Suite, the OPR provides operational information to help you reach your goals.
+With our dedication to preparing students academically for success in college, work and life, the Center remains committed to providing you with the most up-to-date, relevant and accurate data and information to assist you in your decision-making activities.
+To that end, the OPR, the second in a series of four reports making up the Performance Suite, provides operational information to help you reach your goals.

-Although academic achievement is your most critical work, it is also important to ensure the school is operating effectively, efficiently and in full compliance with applicable law.
+Although student achievement and growth is your most critical work, it is also important to ensure the school is operating effectively, efficiently and in full compliance with applicable law.
 This report illustrates various data points that allow the Academy Board and administration to discern whether the Academy is meeting its operational performance standards.
-The OPR highlights areas of the Academy's Charter Contract, governance activities for the 2014-2015 school year and information regarding the school's compliance with certain federal, state and local requirements.